aerobu/cs221-mechanics-path-search/README.md

 2.  **Free Fall Motion**: A particle moving under a uniform gravitational field.

 The scripts uses various search algorithms to find trajectories that minimize the classical action (integral of the Lagrangian).
-If you want to understand our code, it is recommended that you start with `mechanicsAndDP.py` since it is only ~200 lines.
+If you want to understand our code, it is recommended that you start with `mechanicsAndDP.py` since it is only ~200 lines and covers a lot of the essentials of our approach.

 ## Features